Stocks rise on Wall Street as bank fears ease further

 Big actions by regulators recently have calmed some of the worries around banks, including a government-brokered takeover by one Swiss banking giant of another.
 In that deal, UBS said Wednesday it's bringing back former CEO Sergio Ermotti to help it absorb its troubled rival, Credit Suisse.
 Ermotti led the bank through its turnaround following the 2008 financial crisis.

-Some of the banks recently seen as most at risk were steadying.
-First Republic Bank rose 5.5%, while PacWest Bancorp. rose 1.2%.
+Some of the banks recently seen as most at risk were moving sharply.
+First Republic Bank rose 3.9%.
+PacWest Bancorp. was down 1.1% after losing an earlier gain.

 The Federal Deposit Insurance Corp. still has many of Silicon Valley Bank’s assets in its receivership after California regulators seized it earlier this month.
-But it sold much of the bank’s assets at the start of this week.
+But it announced the sale of much of the bank’s assets at the start of this week.
 Regulators earlier this month also announced programs to help banks raise cash more easily, which helped ease some of the strain.

 That, plus the implicit promise that U.S. officials have seemed to make about protecting depositors at other banks, should help support the industry, analysts say.

-The two-year yield, which moves more on expectations for the Fed and has been particularly unsettled, was holding steady at 4.08%.
+The two-year yield, which moves more on expectations for the Fed and has been particularly unsettled, inched down to 4.07% from 4.08%.
 Earlier this month, it went from more than 5% to less than 3.80%, which is a massive move.

-The banking industry’s struggles have cranked up the pressure on the Federal Reserve and other central banks, which suddenly must navigate an even more difficult path.
+The path ahead for the Federal Reserve and other central banks has suddenly become much more difficult to navigate because of the banking industry’s struggles.
 Typically, the still-high inflation seen around the world would call for even higher interest rates.
 But that would risk applying more pressure on banks, which could pull back on lending and squeeze oxygen out of the economy.

 Traders are split on whether the Federal Reserve will raise interest rates again at its next meeting in May or take a pause.
-If it doesn’t raise rates, that would be the first time in more than a year.
+If it doesn’t raise rates, that would be the first meeting where it doesn't in more than a year.

 The Fed’s key overnight rate has already zoomed to a range of 4.75% to 5%, up from virtually zero at the start of last year.
 Higher rates can slow inflation, but they do so by bluntly hammering the entire economy.
 That raises the risk of a recession while also dragging down prices for stocks and other investments.